awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

     All fields shown for `#EXT-X-DATERANGE` are required\.

   The way that you configure the ad markers in the manifest influences whether ads are inserted in a stream or replace other fragments in the stream\.
-For more information, see [Ad Behavior in AWS Elemental MediaTailor](ad-behavior.md)\.
+For more information, see [Ad behavior in AWS Elemental MediaTailor](ad-behavior.md)\.
-+ HLS master manifests must follow the HLS specification documented at [HTTP Live Streaming: Master Playlist Tags](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21#section-4.3.4)\.
++ HLS master manifests must follow the HLS specification documented at [HTTP live streaming: Master playlist tags](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21#section-4.3.4)\.
 In particular, `#EXT-X-STREAM-INF` must include the fields `RESOLUTION`, `BANDWIDTH`, and `CODEC`\.

 After you have configured the stream, note the content origin URL prefix for the master manifest\.
 You need it to create the configuration in AWS Elemental MediaTailor, later in this tutorial\.

-### Prepare a DASH Stream<a name="getting-started-prep-stream-dash"></a>
+### Prepare a DASH stream<a name="getting-started-prep-stream-dash"></a>

 DASH manifests must satisfy the following requirements:
 + Manifests must be accessible on the public internet\.